TivoGatto/VAEs/README.md

 ## Naive VAE

-Phase-transiction in changing latent_dim for MNIST.
+Phase-transition in changing latent_dim for MNIST.

 ## Beta-VAE